jessiemasonx/functional-programming/README.md

 }
 ```

 My plan was to dynamically load my data into my data visualisation.
 But eventually I decided I wasn't going to do this.
-I was working on getting the results for long and I really wanted to work on D3.
+I was working on getting the results for so long and I really wanted to work on D3.
 So I decided that I was just going to collect the data and put it in a json file.
 And then I was going to get that json into the data visualisation.

 What I did was look at one year at a time, and put that into the json file.
 I did this for every year that I was going to look at.